The Sunk Cost Fallacy: Why We Stay in Dead-End Relationships

 Have you ever stayed with the wrong person simply because you've already invested months of your time?
 Learn how to defeat this powerful cognitive bias and walk away with confidence.

-Understanding the Cognitive Bias
+Understanding the Cognitive Mechanics

 The Zero-Based Relationship Test

-Ask yourself: Knowing everything I know about this person's character, behavior, and communication style right now—if I met them for the very first time today, would I actively choose to start dating them?
+"Knowing everything I know now about this person’s character, their communication style, their flaws, and their virtues—if I met them for the very first time today, would I enthusiastically choose to start dating them?"

 Tired of the Toxic Cycle?